Wani Swaka Lo Buluk

 2021/22

-The change in leadership and early-season injuries to RJ Hunter (who would only play in one NBL game), Adams (missed a third of the season) and young big man Jordan Hunter, who would miss the entire season, resulted in a sluggish start for the Kings.
-After a stretch in January where the Kings lost four consecutive games, Adams was able to make his return, the Kings added a former NBA teammate of Kings co-owner Andrew Bogut, Ian Clark and things began to improve.
+Early-season injuries to RJ Hunter (who played only one NBL game), Adams (missed a third of the season), and young big man Jordan Hunter (missed the entire season) resulted in a sluggish start for the Kings.
+After a stretch in January where the Kings lost four consecutive games, Adams returned, the Kings added former NBA teammate of co-owner Andrew Bogut, Ian Clark, and things began to improve.

-The Kings faced Brian Goorjian and the Illawarra Hawks in the semifinals, but comfortably defeated them in two straight games.
-On the other side of the bracket, the Tasmania JackJumpers in their debut NBL season, who were lucky to even be in the playoffs, defeated Melbourne United in three games.
+In the semifinals, the Kings faced Brian Goorjian and the Illawarra Hawks, comfortably defeating them in two straight games.
+On the other side of the bracket, the Tasmania JackJumpers, in their debut NBL season and lucky to even be in the playoffs, defeated Melbourne United in three games.
 Tasmania had finished the season in fifth place and only qualified for the playoffs thanks to points percentage after South East Melbourne beat Perth in the final game of the season.

-In the Grand Final series, Sydney continued to show their dominance, defeating Tasmania (95-78) in the opening game of the series.
-Adams, who had been named NBL MVP the previous week, scored 18 points in the win but suffered a left hamstring injury which would see him miss the remainder of the Grand Final series.
+In the Grand Final series, Sydney continued to show their dominance, defeating Tasmania (95–78) in the opening game.
+Adams, who had been named NBL MVP the previous week, scored 18 points in the win but suffered a left hamstring injury that would see him miss the remainder of the series.

-Game two saw JackJumpers fan favourite Josh Adams erupt for 36 points in front of a sell-out Tasmanian crowd, but thanks to 20 point efforts from both captain Xavier Cooks and Jarell Martin (who shot 80% from the field) as well as Dejan Vasiljevic, who nailed a long range dagger in the closing minutes clinched game two for the Kings, 90-86.
-The win was Sydney’s 12th straight road game victory – the most away wins ever during a single NBL season.
+Game two saw JackJumpers fan favorite Josh Adams erupt for 36 points in front of a sell-out Tasmanian crowd, but thanks to 20-point efforts from both captain Xavier Cooks and Jarell Martin (who shot 80% from the field), as well as Dejan Vasiljevic, who nailed a long-range dagger in the closing minutes, the Kings clinched game two, 90–86.
+The win was Sydney’s 12th straight road victory—the most away wins ever during a single NBL season.

 The Kings then closed out the series in game three, ending their 17-year championship drought in front of 16,000 fans at Qudos Bank Arena.
-Xavier Cooks and Jarell Martin would combine for 45 points and 29 rebounds, and the Kings won their 19th win of their final 21 games.
+Xavier Cooks and Jarell Martin combined for 45 points and 29 rebounds, and the Kings secured their 19th win out of their final 21 games.

 ILLAWARRA HAWKS